jrosell/gtakeout/README.md

 install.packages("gtakeout", repos = "https://jrosell.r-universe.dev")
 ```

-## Examples
+## Example

-### Reviews from Google Business Profiles

-This is a basic example which shows you how to get the reviews from your Google Business Profiles in Takedown extracted files.
+This is a basic example which shows you how to solve a common problem:

 ``` r
 library(gtakeout)